Unveiling the secrets of the archipelago

 The high altitude plateaus

-Cooler temperatures and rare alpine flora characterize these elevated regions, perfect for summer hiking and observation.
+Cooler temperatures and rare alpine flora characterize these elevated regions, perfect for guided summer hiking and wildlife observation tours.

 Logistics for a seamless journey

-Spring offers blooming wildflowers and mild air, while autumn provides warm seas and harvest festivals.
+Spring offers wildflower trails and mild weather, while autumn provides warm seas and local harvest festivals.
+Check for seasonal travel deals.

-Public buses connect major towns efficiently, but private transfers allow access to hidden gems and coves.
+Public buses connect major towns, but booking private transfers or a rental car unlocks access to hidden gems and secluded coves.

-Costs vary significantly between coastal resorts and inland villages, affecting daily expenses for food and lodging.
+Daily expenses vary between all-inclusive coastal resorts and inland villages, affecting your budget for local food and guesthouse lodging.

 Immersion in heritage and daily life